-The goal of an accommodation is to allow a transgender, nonbinary, and gender non-conforming student to equally participate in educational and extracurricular opportunities.
-The right of transgender students to accommodations is generally found in legislation (III.
-Human Rights Act and Title IX) but has not been fully interpreted by the courts.
+The goal of an accommodation is to allow a transgender, nonbinary, or gender nonconforming student to equally participate in educational and extracurricular opportunities.
+The right of transgender students to accommodations is generally found in legislation (IHRA and Title IX) but has not been fully interpreted by the courts.
 Determining appropriate accommodations must be made on a case-by-case basis depending upon the needs expressed by the student.